badfarm/zanzara/README.md

 $bot->run();
 ```

-Then run it through command line as follows
+Then run it from command line as follows

     php main.php